ircv3/ircv3-specifications/core/message-tags-3.3.md

 ## Introduction

-This specification adds a new capability for general message tags support and a prefix for expressing client-only tags.
-It also defines a new command for tag-only messages, and increases the byte limit for tags.
+This specification extends the [IRCv3.2 Message Tags](./message-tags-3.2.html) specification in a number of ways:

+* Adds a new capability to indicate base support for message tags
+* Defines a prefix for expressing client-only tags
+* Defines a new command for tag-only messages
+* Increases the size limit for tags

 ## Motivation